The TTL and ORIGIN directives in the zone file

 $ORIGIN

 DNS uses a zone file to translate names into IP addresses.
-There are four ways to specify a name in the zone file.
+There are four ways to define a name in the zone file.
 You can specify a fully qualified domain name, a relative name, a single @ character, and a blank space.

 - If you use a relative name, DNS uses the $ORIGIN directive's value to convert it into the FQDN name.